jezzsantos/saastack/docs/design-principles/0000-all-use-cases.md

 1. Change the names, phone, time zone of the profile,
 2. Change the address of the profile
+3. Add an Avatar image the profile
+4. Remove the Avatar from the profile

 ## Backend for Frontend